GDX-X/PS2-OPL-CFG-Database/README.md

 NOTE: Statistics are not up to date

 Change
- - Game infos from psxdatacenter.com\
+ - Added Game infos from psxdatacenter.com\
- - Remove fake IDs
+ - Removed fake IDs

 ## Notes About Game Descriptions